nobody246/xlsxWriterScm/README.md

 2) to include in chicken-scheme: (use xlsxwriterscm)

-Basic functionality seems good to go, For reference check the /tests folder for examples as well as the documentation of libxlsxwriter https://libxlsxwriter.github.io/
+Basic functionality seems good to go but I still find things to fix continuously, For reference check the /tests folder for examples as well as the documentation of libxlsxwriter https://libxlsxwriter.github.io/.

 This is released under same license as libxlsxwriter (BSD).